coffeetycoon/Coffee-Tycoon/README.md

   - Notifications for affordable upgrades (toggle)
   - Background Music toggle and SFX toggle
   - Customizable Quick Keys
+  - Toggle to change coffee display to full number instead of abbreviated (also a toggle for CPS, and another one for golden coffee
 - Export/Import save system using save strings
 - Erase progress option